apache/cordova-registry-web/README.md

 Deploy Remotely
 ==============
 Contact Steve or Anis to get username and passwords for remote couchdb instances.
 Any Cordova committers will be given the information if requested.
 Currently [plugins.cordova.io](http://plugins.cordova.io) is hosted on Iris Couch and [stage.plugins.cordova.io](http://stage.plugins.cordova.io) is hosted on Cloudant.
 The plan is to move over to Cloudant when this site launches.
 This will require setting up the default plugman registry to Cloudant.
+This should be doable by changing the DNS for `registry.cordova.io`

 ### Cordova-registry
 Navigate to cordova-registry directory in your terminal and run the following command.